 Simple things

 I came to realize that being fitter, faster, stronger just plain didn’t matter to me anymore.
 I just wanted to have a semblance of a life again.
-Not my old life, just life.
+Not my old life, just a life.

 A life where I could walk my dog, go out to eat, or see a movie.
 A life where I could camp, hike, and snowboard.
 Maybe even ride a bike.
 A life where I could travel without a fear of planes or cars – not a fear of crashing, mind you, but a panicky fear that I wouldn’t be able to stand up when I needed to, that I wouldn’t be able to move when I had to.